lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
 chan_point | string | / The channel that this fee report belongs to.
-base_fee_msat | int64 | / The base fee charged regardless of the number of milli-satoshis sent.
-fee_per_mil | int64 | / The amount charged per milli-satoshis transferred expressed in millionths of a satoshi. fee_rate | double | / The effective fee rate in milli-satoshis.
+base_fee_msat | string | / The base fee charged regardless of the number of milli-satoshis sent. fee_per_mil | string | / The amount charged per milli-satoshis transferred expressed in millionths of a satoshi. fee_rate | double | / The effective fee rate in milli-satoshis.
 Computed by dividing the fee_per_mil value by 1 million.